What is chromatography

 • sample detection

 Chromatography plays a vital role in industries we interact with quite often.
-Pharmaceuticals, clinical trials, environmental and chemical safety, food business to separate and analyze additives and beverage, drug testing, forensics, athlete testing petroleum creation, and molecular biology, to check the quality of vitamins, proteins, and amino acids etc are some of the most common uses of chromatography.
+Pharmaceuticals, clinical trials, environmental and chemical safety, food businesses to separate and analyze additives and beverages, drug testing, forensics, athlete testing, petroleum creation, and molecular biology to check the quality of vitamins, proteins, amino acids, etc. are some of the most common uses of chromatography.

 Chromatogram